MicrosoftDocs/bot-docs/articles/v4sdk/migration/net-v3-as-skill.md

 ## Prerequisites

-- Visual Studio 2015 or 2017.
+- Visual Studio 2019.
-- Copies of the v3 .NET sample bots to convert: an echo bot, the [**PizzaBot**](https://aka.ms/v3-cs-pizza-bot), and the [**SimpleSandwichBot**](https://aka.ms/v3-cs-simple-sandwich-bot).
+- .NET Core 3.1.
-- A copy of the v4 .NET sample skill consumer: [**SimpleRootBot**](https://aka.ms/cs-simple-root-bot).
+- .NET Framework 4.6.1 or later.
 - An Azure subscription.
 If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.
-- .NET Core SDK 2.1.
+- Copies of the v3 .NET sample bots to convert: an echo bot, the [**PizzaBot**](https://aka.ms/v3-cs-pizza-bot), and the [**SimpleSandwichBot**](https://aka.ms/v3-cs-simple-sandwich-bot).
-- .NET Framework 4.6.1 or later.
+- A copy of the v4 .NET sample skill consumer: [**SimpleRootBot**](https://aka.ms/cs-simple-root-bot).

 ## About the bots